quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to view all todos.
-2. TC displays all Todos.
+2. TC displays all todos.

    Use case ends.